zenml-io/zenml/examples/quickstart/README.md

 ## :star: Introduction to ZenML

-Before we dive into the code, let us briefly introduce you to some of the fundamental concepts of ZenML that we will use in this quickstart.
+Before we dive into the code, let us briefly introduce you to some fundamental concepts of ZenML that we will use in this quickstart.
 If you are already familiar with these concepts, feel free to skip to the next section.